MalcolmHodgins/MalcolmHodgins.github.io/_posts/2022-06-22-Power Flow Solution by Newton Raphson.md

 <section>
   <h2> The Code </h2>
     <p>
-      The code I developed to implement power flow solution by the Newton Raphson technique is shown in the code block below.
+      The code I developed to implement the power flow solution by the Newton Raphson technique is shown in the code block below.
 It is broken up into three sections: Inputs, Code, and Results.
 Under the input section, the values that describe the power system to be analyzed are entered.
 These are the values for bus voltage, bus voltage angle, real and reactive power, and the bus admittance matrix for the power system which describes how the buses are connected.
 The last value to edit is the number of iterations to run the procedure, shown a little lower down.
 The code currently has is set to run 4 times (Iteration = 1:4).
     </p>
     <p>
-      Assuming the values for the scenario have been entered correctly, then hitting run in Matlab will execute the code and at the end of each iteration, Matlab will report the results of the calculation as shown at the bottom of the code under Iteration Results.
+      Assuming the values for the scenario have been entered correctly, then hitting run in Matlab will execute the code and at the end of each iteration Matlab will report the results of the calculation as shown at the bottom of the code under Iteration Results.
+I have entered the inputs already for a question from Power System Analysis and Design which features two buses with defined real and reactive power requirements (P-Q buses or load buses).
     </p>

     <p>